-What will I need to start my lessons?
+what do i need to start my training?

 Proof of citizenship in the form of a birth certificate or US passport and an appointment with us is all you will need to start.
 It’s that simple!

 how is the training scheduled?

 All flight training is conducted on a one-on-one basis.
 We offer flexible hours and tailor your lessons to fit your availability and budget.
 We have a limited number of slots we can fill, so the more lead time you can give us the better your chances of getting the day and time that works best for you.
 The length of each lesson will differ, but a standard lesson is two hours and will consist of some ground work and an hour or so of actual air time.
 Students can schedule lessons by calling our office or using our online scheduling system.

 You will be assigned to one flight instructor who will mentor you and manage your flight training from start to finish.
 There may be times when you have flights with other instructors (eg: flights on your instructor’s day off), however we will ensure that anytime you are scheduled to fly with another flight instructor, that instructor will know exactly where you are in your training and what needs to be reviewed from previous lessons.